 - Writing and publishing scientific papers

-If are interested in being mentored but not eligible for our pilot, there are other schemes that may be able to support you.
+If you are interested in being mentored but unable to participate in the BSI scheme, there are other schemes that may be able to support you.
 Below is a list of some national schemes you may wish to consider getting in touch with:

 - Academy of Medical Science Mentoring Programme – for clinical scientists